Velliz/pudo/_docs/b-basics/roles.md

 order: 7
 ---

 Role is part-of the Auth.
+For specifying what user can do, what user cannot do. and so on.
-You can see it in `PukoAuth` class instance as seconds parameter:
+At implementation level, you can see it in `PukoAuth` class instance as seconds parameter:

 ```php
 public function Login($username, $password)